Brandnewson/FS_BatteryManagementSystem/README.md

 The following information should bring you up to speed on the key tasks that need to be completed.

 ## Objective
-- Extend the Battery Management System by creating our own expansion modules to gain 100% coverage of every single battery pack in the accumulator.
+- Extend the Battery Management System by creating our own expansion modules to gain 100% temperature sensor coverage of every single battery pack in the accumulator.

 ## How it works
 - To gain 100% temperature sensor coverage of accumulator, an expansion unit is emulated for the BMS Orion 2.